omotayo0907/Data-Encryption-Protecting-Confidential-Information/README.md

 python3 keygen.py

-click on the encrypt file button, select the file you want to encrypt and it automatically encrypts amd saves it. to decrypt it, click on the decrypt file button. and it decrypts it.
+click on the encrypt file button, select the file you want to encrypt and it automatically encrypts amd saves it.

+To decrypt it, click on the decrypt file button. and it decrypts it.

 ### Data In Transit